nathandietz/ExportDocAsJPEG/ScriptSettings.md

 # Script Settings
+This details the options for JPEG Export Settings, changing the default export location, breaks down the `.aia` Illustrator action.

 ### JPEG Export Settings
 These are set to best work for my personal workflow.
 Adjust as needed in to best fit your need.